 Take small steps to move and then do the same to set down the load by slowly squatting down.

 Change your doorknobs and faucet with long handles instead of using knobs and that will help to lessen the strain on your finger joints.
 Keep your stuff and supplies nearby or at a convenient place within your reach.

 You don’t need to stand while taking a shower, sit on a stool instead.
 You can do the same while gardening, sit on a stool rather than stopping and that will help to reduce stress on your legs and back.

-Finally, In this post, you have gone through with the effective natural home remedies for arthritis.
+Finally, In this post, you have gone through the effective natural home remedies for arthritis.
 By using these remedies and tips you can ease your arthritis pain.
-Please share this post with your friends and known ones so that they can also get the knowledge of these natural remedies to reduce arthritis pain.
+Please share this post with your friends and known ones so that they can also get knowledge of these natural remedies to reduce arthritis pain.